 There are three main organizations you need to know about: the Cellular Telecommunications Industry Association (CTIA), the Mobile Marketing Association (MMA), and the Federal Communications Commission (FCC).
 These are the groups in charge of preventing unwanted spam.

 The first two, the CTIA and MMA, are industry groups who set guidelines and best practices.
-However, it’s the FCC who really has the power to create and enforce laws.
-Two pieces of legislation which they’ve passed to regulate commercial texts are the Telephone Consumer Protection Act and CAN-SPAM.
+However, it’s the FCC which has the most sweeping power to set the wireless carriers’ regulations, and issue the rules and orders implementing the Telephone Consumer Protection Act (TCPA).

 Compliance is important, but it isn’t too complicated.
 You know the golden rule you’ve been hearing since you were a kid?
 “Treat others as you wish to be treated.”
 Well, there’s a golden rule of text marketing, and it’s even more simple.
 “Get express written consent.
 Always.”

-The Telephone Consumer Protection Act (TCPA), set forward by the FCC, says that business and organizations must have express written consent from contacts before sending them even a single text.
+The Telephone Consumer Protection Act (TCPA) states that businesses and organizations must obtain express written consent from contacts before sending them even a single text.
 Express consent is not implied or assumed.
-It must be given by filling out a website form, texting in a keyword, or in a recorded verbal agreement.
+After you have clearly and conspicuously disclosed to your customer what you’ll be texting about, express consent must be received by having the customer filling out a website form and opting-in, texting in a keyword, or in a recorded verbal agreement

 Express written consent is the single most important rule to follow when ensuring compliance, but there are a few others.
 For example, there are certain disclaimers which must be displayed conspicuously along with any call to action prompting people to sign up for your messages.
 And finally, it’s important to note that the rules for mass text marketing and 1-on-1 business texting are slightly different.
 But don’t worry, we go into these in detail in our guide to SMS compliance.